PaulRwagasana/PaulRwagasana/README.md

 - 👋 Hi, I’m Paul Rwagasana
 - 👀 I’m interested in ui/ux design and also computer programing
-- 🌱 I’m currently learning API
+- 🌱 I’m currently learning Web infrastructure
 - 💞️ I’m looking to collaborate on an project involving front and backend programming
 - 📫 How to reach me :p.rwagasana@alustudent.com
 - 😄 Pronouns: Him